-WIth the new month, all of your budgeted amounts will be empty.
+With the new month, all of your assigned amounts will be empty.
 In other words, it’s time to budget, and there are a few ways that you can tackle it:

 You’ll also see that any positive amounts left in your categories from the previous month will be sitting there, just where you left them.

-On the left-hand side of the screen in YNAB, you can see your account balances.
+On the left-hand side of the screen in the YNAB web app, you can see your account balances.
 The first thing you should do when you open your budget is make sure that those balances match your bank account.
 Using the example budget, below, you’d want to log into your Acme Bank account and confirm that your balance is $500.

 If your bank balance doesn’t match the account balance you see in YNAB, it’s time to reconcile.